Refunds from student accounts will be made only upon the student's request, and all charges and payments have been received and posted to the account.

 General deposit refunds are made net of deductions for unpaid College charges (including any withdrawal fees) within 45 days of the end of the semester.

-An "intent to withdraw" notification form (available in the Student Affairs Office) should be submitted to the Student Affairs Office on the second floor of the Ferguson Student, Technology and Administrative Services Building.
+An "intent to withdraw" notification form (available in the Student Development Office) should be submitted to the Student Development Office on the second floor of the Ferguson Student, Technology and Administrative Services Building.
 Submission of the form will constitute a student's notification of his/her intent to withdraw from the College at end of the semester in session.
 There is a $100.00 fee associated with withdrawing provided the "intent to withdraw" notification is submitted by October 15 in the first semester or March 15 in the second semester.
 Submissions after these dates will be charged a $150.00 withdrawal fee.
 If a student's plans change and he/she wants to return to the College after submitting the "intent to withdraw" notification, it may be necessary for the student to apply for readmission at that time.

 A student who completes his/her degree will receive a refund of the general deposit less any remaining College charges (e.g., room damages, loss of keys, health services charges, parking fines, non-return of library books or althetics equipment).

 Students who withdraw from Albion College (either before, during or after a semester) are subject to the terms of the Albion College refund policy.
 Depending on the date and circumstances of a student's withdrawal from the College, a refund may be in the form of pro-rated charges and credits, rather than a cash payment to the student.
-Appeals by those students who feel that individual circumstances warrant exceptions from the established policy should be made in writing to the vice president for student affairs.
+Appeals by those students who feel that individual circumstances warrant exceptions from the established policy should be made in writing to the vice president for student development.
 Both voluntary and involuntary withdrawals are subject to the refund policy.

 It should be noted that students who have enrolled under a deferred payment agreement are bound to fulfill the terms of that agreement even though they may withdraw from the College prior to the close or at the end of a semester.